awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ```
 // Add two application stages to the same pipeline stage
-testingStage.addApplication(new MyApplication1(this, "MyApp1", new StageProps.Builder()
+testingStage.addApplicationStage(new MyApplication1(this, "MyApp1", new StageProps.Builder()
     .env(new Environment.Builder()
         .account("111111111111")
         .region("eu-west-1")
         .build())
     .build()));

-testingStage.addApplication(new MyApplication2(this, "MyApp2", new StageProps.Builder()
+testingStage.addApplicationStage(new MyApplication2(this, "MyApp2", new StageProps.Builder()
     .env(new Environment.Builder()
         .account("111111111111")
         .region("eu-west-1")